Rebornify/study-buddy/README.md

    - Ask questions about your materials
    - Your AI tutor will respond based on your uploaded content

-8. Return to previous sessions anytime via "Chat History"
+8. Return to previous sessions anytime via "Previous Sessions"

 ## Contributing